 In addition, innovations in technology are providing new possibilities for schools.
 This is transforming the ways families can engage in and support their child’s learning and wellbeing.

-A Review Report will be submitted to the Department of Education Executive and the Minister for Education and Training by April 2021.
-The Report will include recommendations on:
+A Review Report was submitted to the Department of Education Executive and the Minister for Education by April 2021.
+The Report includes recommendations on:

 - Procedures for reporting student achievements and progress that are timely, efficient and manageable